7 Eco-Friendly Lawn Care Tips to Try This Year

 If you’re serious about organic lawn care, consider replacing your gas-powered lawn mower to cut back on fossil fuel use.
 “Gas-powered tools consume fuel and can contaminate soil or water due to spills,” notes True Value.

-Now that you’ve got these organic lawn care tips under your belt, find out the 18 things you should never do to your lawn.
+Now that you’ve got these eco-friendly lawn care tips under your belt, find out the 18 things you should never do to your lawn.